AGiannoutsos/Volterra-Convolutions/README.md

 python Volterra-Convolutions/setup.py install
 ```

-The experiments are preseted in the ./config directory.
+The experiments are pre-seted in the ./config directory.
 It is avised to use and [WanbB](https://wandb.ai/site) account and log in before conducting any experiment.
 However it is not needed and can be avoided.
 As for example a running command could be:

 ```
 python3 Volterra-Convolutions/configs/cifar100_volterra_n2_1.py
 ```